 I’m going to show you two ways to remove the footer credit, first with a plugin called Remove Footer Credit, then manually, by editing a theme file.

-Installing the Remove Footer Credit Plugin In WordPress
+- Install the Remove Footer Credit Plugin

 Log in to your WordPress admin panel.